+ scroll down for Run Like Hell and Comfortably Numb from Pulse

 Bob Ezrin, David Gilmour, James Guthrie, Roger Waters

-BONUS CLIPS BELOW – Live concert performances of Comfortably Numb and Run Like Hell
+BONUS CLIP BELOW – Live concert performance of Like Hell

 The Wall is a rock opera that explores ‘Pink’, a jaded rock star whose eventual self-imposed isolation from society forms a figurative wall.